 Seasonal flu is a viral infection that tends to start spreading in the fall and hits its peak during the winter months.
 It can continue into the springtime — even into May — and tends to dissipate in the summer months.
 While most cases of the flu resolve on their own, the flu can become life-threatening if complications like pneumonia arise alongside it.

-The Centers for Disease Control and Prevention estimates there were a record-high in the United States in the 2017-2018 season.
+The Centers for Disease Control and Prevention (CDC) estimates there were a record-high

 However, it’s difficult to accurately track how many cases of the flu each year lead to death from complications.
 States aren’t required to report flu diagnoses in adults to the CDC, so it’s likely that adult deaths associated with flu go under-reported.

 What’s more, adults don’t often get tested for flu when they’re sick, but instead get diagnosed with an associated condition.

 People often mistake the flu for a bad cold, since flu symptoms mimic a cold.
 When you catch the flu, you might experience coughing, sneezing, runny nose, hoarse voice, and a sore throat.

 But flu can progress into conditions like pneumonia, or worsen other chronic issues like chronic obstructive pulmonary disease (COPD) and congestive heart failure, which can quickly become life-threatening.